-DevOps is the next step in agile methodology evolution.
+DevOps is the next step in the evolution of agile methodology.
 A cultural shift that brings together development and operations teams.
 DevOps is a practice that entails a cultural shift, new management principles, and technological tools that aid in the implementation of best practices.

 When it comes to a DevOps toolchain, businesses should look for DevOps tools that improve collaboration, reduce context switching, introduce automation, and leverage observability and monitoring to ship better software faster.

 A DevOps toolchain can take one of two approaches: all-in-one or open toolchain.
 An all-in-one DevOps solution offers a complete solution that does not typically integrate with other third-party tools.
-With different tools, an open toolchain can be customized for the needs of a team.
+With different tools, an open toolchain can be customized for a team’s needs.

 The widespread adoption of the open toolchain approach is one of the reasons why 83% of IT decision-makers reported implementing DevOps practices to unlock higher business value.

-Here in this article, we have segmented the top DevOps tools based on the key phases of a DevOps development lifecycle:
+Here in this article, we have segmented the top DevOps tools based on the critical phases of a DevOps development lifecycle:

 What is DevOps?